PhilipDaniels/my-website/content/blog/2019/porting-elite-to-rust-part-3.md

 Still, it looks basically right, I'm going to put off solving that for later.
 I want to see all the ships first!

-# Update: WASM no longer works
+# WASM no longer works

 Unfortunately the code at the `p3` tag has a problem, which I only discovered later: it no longer works in the browser.
 The culprit is this piece of code in `main.rs` which is designed